michelp/postgres-sqlite/README.md

 (1 row)
 ```

-Note that while you are seeing the SQL text representation of the
+Note that while you are *seeing* the SQL text representation of the
-sqlite object, it is stored internally in the database as a binary
+sqlite object, it is stored internally in Postgres as a compact binary
-serialized representation of an in-memory sqlite database.
-When the
+representation of an in-memory sqlite database.
+When the sqlite
-sqlite database is accessed, it is automatically "expanded" from the
+database is accessed, it is automatically "expanded" from the on-disk
-on-disk binary representation to a live sqlite database.
+binary representation to a live sqlite database using
+`sqlite3_deserialize()`.
+Conversely if and when it is written to a
+table, it is serialized and "TOASTed" into a binary flat
+representation with `sqlite3_serialize()`.

 ## Modifying SQLite Objects

 This new sqlite instance can now be inserted into a table and
-manipulated with the `sqlite()` function, for example:
+manipulated with the `sqlite_exec()` function, for example:

 ```
 CREATE TABLE customer (